samjulien/blog/_posts/2018-07-10-a-look-at-the-android-ml-kit-sdk.markdown

 **TL;DR:** In today's fast-moving, information-rich world, it is becoming more necessary to build applications that are intelligent in the way they process the data they are fed.
 Artificial Intelligence is quickly becoming an essential tool in software development.
 In this article, we will look at the [ML Kit mobile SDK](https://developers.google.com/ml-kit/) that brings Google’s machine learning expertise to mobile developers in an easy to use package.
 We will look at the various APIs offered by the SDK, and then we will take one of the APIs on a test drive by creating an Android application that makes use of it.
 You can find the code for the application in [this GitHub repository](https://github.com/echessa/ImageLabelingDemo).

 ## Introduction
 In today's information-rich world, people have come to expect their technology to be smart.
-We are seeing the increased adoption of Artificial Intelligence in the development of intelligent software.
+We are seeing the increased adoption of [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence)(AI) in the development of intelligent software.
 AI is quickly becoming an essential tool in software development.

 Lucky for developers, there are various services that make it easier and faster to add Artificial Intelligence to apps without needing much experience in the field.
 There has been a growing number of AI-related APIs in the market such as Amazon's [AWS Machine Learning APIs](https://aws.amazon.com/machine-learning/), [IBM Watson](https://www.ibm.com/watson/) and [Google Cloud AI](https://cloud.google.com/products/machine-learning/).
 In this article, we'll take a look at the [ML Kit mobile SDK](https://developers.google.com/ml-kit/) that was introduced at this year's Google IO.

 ML Kit is a mobile SDK that enables you to add powerful machine learning features to a mobile application.
 It supports both Android and iOS and offers the same features for both platforms.
 The SDK is part of Firebase and bundles together various machine learning technologies from Google such as the [Cloud Vision API](https://cloud.google.com/vision/), [Android Neural Network API](https://developer.android.com/ndk/guides/neuralnetworks/) and [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/).
-It comes with a set of ready-to-use APIs for common mobile use cases such as face detection, text recognition, barcode scanning, image labeling and landmark recognition.
+This SDK comes with a set of ready-to-use APIs for common mobile use cases such as face detection, text recognition, barcode scanning, image labeling and landmark recognition.
 These are offered as either on-device or cloud APIs.
 On-device APIs have the advantage of being able to process data quickly, they are free to use and they don't require a network connection to work.
 The cloud-based APIs give a higher level of accuracy as they are able to leverage the power of Google Cloud Platform's machine learning technologies.
 All cloud-based APIs are premium services, with a free quota in place.

 In this article, we'll briefly go over what each of the ML Kit APIs offers before taking a look at how to use one of the APIs in an Android application.

-## Text Recognition
+## Text Recognition with ML Kit SDK
-With the text recognition API, your app can recognize text in any Latin-based language ([and more when using the Cloud-based API](https://cloud.google.com/vision/docs/languages)).
+With the [text recognition API](https://firebase.google.com/docs/ml-kit/recognize-text), your app can recognize text in any Latin-based language ([and more when using the Cloud-based API](https://cloud.google.com/vision/docs/languages)).
 This can have such use cases as automating data entry from physical records to digital format, providing better accessibility where apps can identify text in images and read it out to users, organize photos based on their text content, e.t.c.

 Text recognition is available both as an on-device and cloud-based API.
 The on-device API provides real-time processing (ideal for a camera or video feed) while the cloud-based one provides higher accuracy text recognition and is able to identify a broader range of languages and special characters.

-## Face Detection
+## Face Detection with ML Kit SDK
-The face detection API can detect human faces in visual media (digital images and video).
+The [face detection API](https://firebase.google.com/docs/ml-kit/detect-faces) can detect human faces in visual media (digital images and video).
 Given an image, the API returns the position, size and orientation (the angle the face is oriented with respect to the camera) of any detected faces.
 For each detected face, you can also get landmark and classification information.
 Landmarks are points of interest within a face such as right eye, left eye, nose base, bottom mouth, e.t.c.
 Classification determines whether the face displays certain facial characteristics.
 ML Kit currently supports two classifications: eyes open and smiling.
 The API is available on-device.

-## Barcode Scanning
+## Barcode Scanning with ML Kit SDK
-With this API, your app can read data encoded using most standard barcode formats.
+With the [barcode scanning API](https://firebase.google.com/docs/ml-kit/read-barcodes), your app can read data encoded using most standard barcode formats.
 It is available on-device and supports the following barcode formats:

  - **1D barcodes**: EAN-13, EAN-8, UPC-A, UPC-E, Code-39, Code-93, Code-128, ITF, Codabar
  - **2D barcodes**: QR Code, Data Matrix, PDF-417, AZTEC

-It automatically parses structured data stored using one of the supported 2D formats.
+The Barcode Scanning API automatically parses structured data stored using one of the supported 2D formats.
 Supported information types include:

  - URLs
  - Contact information (VCARD, etc.)